The Stochastic-Quantum Theorem: Discussion and Future Work

 The unitarily evolving quantum system that lies on the other side of the stochastic-quantum correspondence is not limited to a \emph{commutative} algebra of observables represented by operators that are diagonal in the configuration basis.

-Indeed, as explained in other work~\citep{Barandes:2023tsqc}, one can model the quantum measurement process of an observable represented by an \emph{arbitrary} self-adjoint operator in terms of a unistochastic system that contains a subject system, a measuring device, and an environment, all as explicitly defined subsystems.
-By taking the measuring device's allowed configurations to correspond to definite readings of outcomes, and by taking the overall unistochastic system's transition matrix to be based on precisely the type of unitary time-evolution operator employed in standard textbook treatments of the measurement process, one inevitably finds that the measuring device ends up in one of its measurement-reading configurations with a stochastic probability given by the general form of the \emph{Born rule}.
+Indeed, as explained in other work (Barandes 2025) , one can model the quantum measurement process of an observable represented by an \emph{arbitrary} self-adjoint operator in terms of a unistochastic process that contains a subject system, a measuring device, and an environment, all as explicitly defined subsystems.
+By taking the measuring device's allowed configurations to correspond to definite readings of outcomes, and by taking the transition matrix for the overall unistochastic process to be based on precisely the type of unitary time-evolution operator employed in standard textbook treatments of the measurement process, one inevitably finds that the measuring device ends up in one of its measurement-reading configurations with a stochastic probability given by the general form of the Born rule.
 Hence, in principle, one has access to a quantum system's entire \emph{noncommutative} algebra of observables.

+In essence, the stochastic-quantum correspondence therefore suggests that every quantum system may ultimately be an indivisible stochastic process in disguise.
+From this standpoint, the usual Hilbert-space formulation is then just a convenient mathematical layer on top of a system evolving stochastically along some trajectory through a configuration space in a highly non-Markovian way.

-With the stochastic-quantum correspondence in hand, one can refer other exotic features of quantum systems back to their associated generalized stochastic systems to give those features a more physically transparent interpretation.
-For example, as shown in~\citep{Barandes:2023tsqc}, \emph{interference} and \emph{entanglement} can be understood as artifacts of the generic indivisibility of a generalized stochastic system's dynamics.
-(It is also shown in~\citep{Barandes:2023tsqc} how this interpretative framework navigates the various \emph{no-go theorems} that have appeared in the research literature over the past century.)
+With the stochastic-quantum correspondence in hand, one can refer other exotic features of quantum systems back to their associated indivisible stochastic processes to give those features a more physically transparent interpretation.
+For example, interference and entanglement can be understood as artifacts of the generic indivisibility of the stochastic dynamics.
+Moreover, from the perspective of this stochastic-quantum correspondence, what gives quantum computers their possible advantage over classical computers is their access to dynamical laws that are indivisible, and therefore extremely non-Markovian.

 This overall approach to quantum foundations therefore sheds new light on some of the strangest features of quantum theory, in addition to suggesting novel applications of quantum computers.
 This approach might even provide a helpful stepping stone for the development of self-consistent generalizations of quantum theory itself.